A tow and 12 barges arrives at Lock and Dam 2 in Hastings in April. (Photo by U.S. Army Corps of Engineers)

 - What story is being told?
 What is the subject?

-- What feelings are evoked?
+- What feelings does the photo evoke?
 Does it remind you of a past experience?

 - Imagine being here — what sounds, smells and tastes might you experience?